Airway (aviation)

 This instrument flight rules chart shows low-altitude airways in the Oakland Area Control Center (near San Francisco, California).

-Airways or air routes are designated routes which aeroplanes fly to aid in navigation and help with separation to avoid accidents.
+Airways, air routes or flight paths are designated routes that aeroplanes fly to aid in navigation and help with separation to avoid accidents.
 (Note: The term airway is used by aviation professionals including the International Civil Aviation Organization (ICAO), but other terms have been used or misused by non-specialist sources, sometimes to mean the same thing.)

-Airways are defined with segments within a specific altitude block, corridor width, and between fixed geographic coordinates for satellites navigation system, or between ground-based radio transmitter navigational aids (navaids; such as VORs or NDBs) or the intersection of specific radials of two navaids.
+Airways are defined with segments within a specific altitude block, corridor width, and between fixed geographic coordinates for satellite navigation system, or between ground-based radio transmitter navigational aids (navaids; such as VORs or NDBs) or the intersection of specific radials of two navaids.

 United States

 In the United States, airways are defined by the Federal Aviation Administration (FAA) in two ways: